-Additionally, if SVE is implemented and FID[16] is 1, the SMCCC implementation must either preserve, or set to zero, the P0-P15 and FFR registers, and the bits with index greater than 127 in the Z0-Z31 registers.
+Additionally, if FID[16] is 1, the SMCCC implementation must either preserve, or set to zero, the P0-P15 and FFR registers, and the bits with index greater than 127 in the Z0-Z31 registers if these are architecturally accessible from the context of the caller.

-The SMCCC implementation is responsible for ensuring that information is not disclosed between execution contexts through SVE, SIMD, and floating-point registers.
+The SMCCC implementation is responsible for ensuring that information is not disclosed between execution contexts through SME, SVE, SIMD, and floating-point registers.